zlatnaspirala/visual-ts-game-engine/tutorials.md

 ```

-In demo.ts we work on our gamapley context
+In demo.ts we work on our gamapley context.
 Class dont't implements IGamePlayModel because this is most simple
 example we no need player object.
 From this point you can dev your
 own player controller or what ever.

 File Demo.ts:
 ```typescript